Xavours/canvas-grid-master/README.md

 ### Features
 * Support image
 * Optimize draw function
+* Add scaling
+* Redo and complete the triggers
+* Regenerate a bunch of tiles when it is necessary

 ### Nice to have
-* Add easing
-* Add black tiles when the wall is moving before revealing the tiles
+* Add easing when the viewport moves
-* Add animation when new tiles appear